-- Ensure they are competent to undertake the allocated tasks, seeking additional information or training if necessary. - Ensure they are fit to undertake the planned activities, and give full and accurate information on any relevant special requirements, medical conditions or disabilities - Follow instructions given by the Organiser, Leader, Supervisor or Host, and immediately report any concerns about the arrangements or procedures - Give feedback to the Leader or Organiser during or after the work to improve arrangements for future work - Report accidents, injuries and ill health as they occur, particularly if they may present a risk to safety of self or others.
-Report any illnesses that occur later but may be attributable to overseas travel.
+- Ensure they are competent to undertake the allocated tasks, seeking additional information or training if necessary. - Ensure they are fit to undertake the planned activities.
+This may include giving information on any relevant characteristics, special requirements, medical conditions or disabilities to the organiser / supervisor, where these may affect their own health and safety or that of others participating in the travel activity (see also Section 5.9 below) - Follow instructions given by the Organiser, Leader, Supervisor or Host, and immediately report any concerns about the arrangements or procedures - Give feedback to the Leader or Organiser during or after the work to improve arrangements for future work - Report accidents, injuries and ill health as they occur, particularly if they may present a risk to the safety of themselves or others.
+Report any illnesses that occur later, but may be attributable to overseas travel.